giggiox/luigicennini.it/content/projects/bezier.md

 are the $n+1$ basic Bernstein polynomials.

-NIn the editor below, I have implemented an interactive version of these curves.
+In the editor below, I have implemented an interactive version of these curves.
 The algorithms I have implemented are the curve computation algorithm or the **de Casteljau algorithm** and the degree elevation algorithm.